spuder/puppet-gitlab/README.md

 #####Gitlab class parameters
 After the mysql root user has been steup, call the gitlab class with the desired parameters.
-Any parameters omitted will be set to the defautls located in gitlab::params
+Any parameters omitted will be set to the defaults located in gitlab::params

-For example, a basic configuraiton might look like this:
+For example, a basic configuration might look like this:

       class { 'gitlab' :
 	      git_email              => 'git@foo.com',
-	      git_comment            => 'GitLab',
 	      gitlab_branch          => '6-1-stable',
 	      gitlabshell_branch     => 'v1.7.1',
 	      gitlab_dbname          => 'gitlabdb',